-Want a natural remedy for your runny nose and other nasal allergy symptoms?
-Natural allergy treatments can't replace medical care, but they can work alongside drugs.
-They can help get your symptoms under control.
-From acupuncture to supplements, here are natural treatments that may help you breathe easier.
+Want a natural remedy for your stuffy, runny, itchy nose?
+Natural treatments can't replace your allergy medications, but they can work alongside them.
+From acupuncture to supplements, here are some simple things that might help you breathe easier.

 Acupuncture.
-This treatment originally comes from China.
-An expert inserts tiny needles gently -- and, many people say, painlessly -- into spots on your body.
-There's evidence that it helps with allergies.
-One 2013 study found that eight weeks of acupuncture lessened allergy symptoms.
-It worked well enough that people were able to take lower doses of allergy drugs, too.
+In this ancient Chinese therapy, an expert sticks tiny needles gently -- and, many people say, painlessly -- into your skin at specific points.
+There's evidence that it might help with allergies.
+One 2013 study found that 8 weeks of acupuncture cut allergy symptoms.
+It worked so well that people were able to take lower doses of their allergy drugs.

 Allergy-proofing your home.
 You can't stop pollen from blowing outside.
 But you do have some control over what happens inside your home.
-Keep the windows shut when pollen is in the air.
-Run the air conditioning.
+Keep your windows shut when pollen is in the air.
+Run the air conditioning instead.
 If you can, change your clothes before coming inside (or as soon as you get in), remove your shoes, and shower.

 HEPA filters.
-Studies are mixed about whether air filters help with allergy symptoms, since far more allergens rest on surfaces like rugs, furniture, and countertops.
-Cleaning is an important step in controlling your allergy and asthma triggers.
+Studies are mixed about whether air filters help with allergy symptoms.
+That’s because far more allergens rest on surfaces like rugs, furniture, and countertops than simply hang in the air.
+So cleaning is an important step in controlling your allergy and asthma triggers.
 If you buy an air filter, make sure it's a HEPA filter.
-These capture fine, pollen-size particles.
+These capture fine, pollen-sized particles.
 It's a good idea to get a vacuum cleaner with a HEPA filter, too.
-Regular vacuums can just blow allergens back into the air.
+Regular vacuums can blow allergens back into the air.

 Probiotics.
-These are healthy bacteria that live in your gastrointestinal tract.
-While there are conflicting reports, some studies show that probiotics may lessen allergy symptoms such as running nose and congestion.
-You can get them naturally from foods like yogurt and kefir.
+These are healthy bacteria that live in your digestive tract.
+While there are conflicting reports, some studies show that probiotics might reduce allergy symptoms such as runny nose and congestion.
+You can get them naturally from foods like yogurt and the milk drink kefir.
 They're also available in supplements.

 Protection.
 If it's allergy season, keep your triggers at bay.
-Don't take part in outdoor activities when pollen counts are high.
-Pollen peaks between 5 a.m. and 10 a.m. each day.
-But if you go out to garden or clean the garage, wear a dust mask and sunglasses to keep allergens out of your nose, mouth, and eyes.
+Don't do outdoor activities when pollen counts are high.
+Pollen peaks between 5 a.m. and 10 a.m. each day, and can also be high around midday when it’s warm and windy.
+And anytime you garden or clean the garage, wear a dust mask and sunglasses to keep allergens out of your nose, mouth, and eyes.